In the middle of all my Memorial Day shopping and party plans, I heard something so poignant, so true and so profound…

 The truth of that statement was like an arrow to my heart.

-I’m here today because of all the men and women who have gone before.
+I’m so grateful and thankful for the gift of today because of all the men and women who have gone before.
 I’m able to raise my children and my family in a place full of liberty and opportunity and independence.
 I’m able to live in a country where freedom is truly free because of the sacrifice of others.

 And for that?